 The average cost of health insurance per person is EUR 40 per month.
 Expats can apply for healthcare after three months of living in France.
-To qualify for PUMa, France must be the primary residence for 6 months of the year or 183 consecutive days.
-Once in the system, you are entitled to a 70-100% reduction on treatments.
-With PUMa, a doctor’s visit will actually cost EUR 7 out-of-pocket.
+To qualify for PUMa, France must be the primary residence for six months of the year or 183 consecutive days.
+Once in the system, you are entitled to a 70-100% treatment reduction.
+With PUMa, a doctor’s visit will cost EUR 7 out-of-pocket.
 The French social security system covers treatments in public hospitals and clinics with conventionné (contracted) status.
 Old ex-pats have been reimbursed 80% for treatments during the first month and 100% afterward.
 Treatments for certain major illnesses, such as cancer, are refunded at 100%.
-Other long-term illnesses covered at 100% include diabetes (type 1 and 2), heart disorders, and dementia.
+Other long-term diseases covered at 100% include diabetes (type 1 and 2), heart disorders, and dementia.
 Many ex-pat retirees opt for private or ‘top-up’ insurance.
 Several options exist.
 Rates vary from EUR 30-60 per month.

 Like many developed nations, France is an aging society.
 In 2019 the National Institute of Statistics and Economic Studies (INSEE) estimated the proportion of people over 60 in France to be 27%.
 This warrants special provisions for seniors, such as for getting around.
 France has a brilliant rail system.
-The Société Nationale des Chemins de Fer français (National Society of French Railways or SNCF) issues the Carte Sénior, which gives 25% off on second class train fares and up to 40% off for first-class fares.
+The Société Nationale des Chemins de Fer français (National Society of French Railways or SNCF) issues the Carte Sénior, which gives 25% off on second-class train fares and up to 40% off for first-class fares.
 Seniors get up to 50% discount on local TER trains during off-peak times.
 The card costs merely EUR 60 per year.
 Local transport companies also offer reduced prices for seniors.
-For example, the Lignes d’Azur bus and tram company on the Riviera offers a reduced fare card.
+For example, the Lignes d’Azur bus and tram company on the Riviera offers a declined fare card.
 France’s biggest international airport, Charles de Gaulle, has a TGV (high-speed train) station underneath the terminal.
 It makes getting to and from public transport and the airport terminal simpler.